Read and Publish

 Yes, the employment relationship at the time of submission is decisive.
 All or part of the research for the article must have been carried out at the University of Bern.

-In order to be correctly assigned to the University of Berne, select the corresponding affiliation after the article has been accepted by the publisher.
+In order to be correctly assigned to the University of Bern, select the corresponding affiliation after the article has been accepted by the publisher.

 If the article was accepted before your employment at the University of Bern, the University of Bern cannot cover the publication costs.